dwardor/plasma-applet-thermal-monitor/README.md

 This is deprecated.
-For Plama 6 go see: [https://invent.kde.org/dwardor/thermalmonitor](https://invent.kde.org/dwardor/thermalmonitor)
+For Plasma 6 go see: [https://invent.kde.org/dwardor/thermalmonitor](https://invent.kde.org/dwardor/thermalmonitor)